zlatozar/etudes/ComputerSimulation/InstructionSet.md

 The value in register R1 (the dividend) is divided by the real number at the effective address (the divisor) and the quotient is stored in register R1.
-The quotient is compared with zero to set the CCR.
-Word-addressing, real format, and _zero divisor exceptions_ may occur.
+The quotient is compared with zero to set the CCR. _Word-addressing, real format_, and _zero divisor exceptions_ may occur.

 ### 96. FD